 But do not let this deter you from following the Free Tours by Foot tour guide down Grove Street to Bedford Street to view the Friends Apartment building for yourself.
 Stand outside, and take a photo.

-Fans of Sex and the City should also be interested in visiting Carrie’s stoop and Magnolia Bakery, both just a 6 minute walk away.
+Fans of Sex and the City may also be interested in visiting Carrie’s stoop and Magnolia Bakery, both just a 6 minute walk away.
 The quickest route is to walk west on Grove Street and turn left (north) on Bleeker Street.
 Magnolia Bakery is on Bleeker Street and Carrie’s apartment building is at 66 Perry Street (see red circle below).
 Be warned.
 Some of the residents on Perry Street are not huge Sex and the City fans, so please be respectful of their privacy and limit your photography to one photo.

-Fans of the The Cosby Show might be interested in visiting the house used as the home of Dr. Huxstable and family.
+Fans of The Cosby Show might be interested in visiting the house used as the home of Dr. Huxstable and family.
 The Huxstables did not live in Greenwich Village, rather the equally historic district of Brooklyn Heights.
 To reach the house from the Friends Apartment Building, it’s best to head south on Bedford St until you make a slight right onto 7th Ave.
 Then, you will make you first right onto St. Luke’s Place (which is also Leroy St.) until you reach 10 St. Lukes Place.
 The house sits just across from a city park.
 Like the Friends Apartment Building, 10 St. Lukes Pl. allowed the show’s producers a lot of light for filming.

 You have several options if you would like to tour TV and movie sights associated with shows like Friends, Sex and the City, Gossip Girls and many others.
 We will list them below.